AshMagill/mernrod/README.md

 <!-- USAGE -->
 ## Usage

-Reboot and log in, check the manual to get a handle on navigation and programs (windows + f1), or click this YouTube link to get a quick demo of how everything works:
+Reboot and log in, check the manual to get a handle on navigation and programs (windows + f1) or (windows + f2) for a list of video guides.
 </br>
+<b>Click this YouTube link to get a quick demo of how everything works:</b>
 <a  href="http://www.youtube.com/watch?feature=player_embedded&v=B1y8VglyoBU" target="_blank">
  <img  src="http://img.youtube.com/vi/B1y8VglyoBU/mqdefault.jpg" alt="Watch the video" width="400" height="220" border="10" />
 </a>